semuconsulting/pyspartn/README.md

 1. `rxmpmp_extract_spartn.py` - ilustrates how to extract individual SPARTN messages from the accumulated UBX-RXM-PMP data output by an NEO-D9S L-band correction receiver.
 1. `spartnparser.py` - illustrates how to parse SPARTN transport layer data from the binary SPARTN messages output by the example above.
 1. `gad_plot.py` - illustrates how to extract geographic area definitions from a series of SPARTN-GAD-1X messages - the output file from the example above can be used as an input.
-This example also serves to illustrate how to decrypt SPARTN messages (*currently only reliably supported for HPAC and GAD message types*).
+This example also serves to illustrate how to decrypt SPARTN messages.

 ---
 ## <a name="gui">Graphical Client</a>